karpathy/nanoGPT/README.md

 $ python sample.py
 ```

-Training on 1 A100 40GB GPU overnight currently gets loss ~3.74, training on 4 gets ~3.60.
+Training on 1 A100 40GB GPU overnight currently gets a loss of ~3.74, training on 4 gets ~3.60.
 Training on an 8 x A100 40GB node for ~500,000 iters (~1 day) atm gets down to ~3.1.
-Random chance at init is -ln(1/50257) = 10.82.
-Which brings us to baselines.
+The random chance at init is -ln(1/50257) = 10.82.
+This brings us to baselines.

 ## baselines